gperreymond/ministack/README.md

     customized: true
 ```

-Now, you can add your onw rules and scrape_configs to thosee directory, see prometheus documentation.
+* Now, you can add your onw rules and scrape_configs to thosee directory, see prometheus documentation.
-You will find exemples in __examples/hashistack-dev/prometheus__:
+* Prometheus reloading is automatically done every minute.

-> Prometheus reloading is automatically done every minute.
+> You will find exemples in __examples/hashistack-dev/prometheus__

 ---

 ## Customize nomad

-### Activate the customization
+### Activate extra config files

 First you need to create this directory, and those two files:
 ```sh